tbfouts/antares/README.md

 ## Description
-Musically inspired, project Antares demonstrates the latest technologies from Qt, combining photorealistic realtime 3D with 2D shader effects imported directly from Figma
+Musically inspired, project Antares demonstrates the latest technologies from Qt, combining photorealistic realtime 3D with 2D shader effects imported directly from Figma.
+The project includes both a cluster (GLO) and an IVI (QtMediaSwipe) interface that communicate with each other.

 ## Visuals
 ![Cluster](screenshots/cluster.png)